Become a Climate Champion

 On an individual level, everything from your commute to work to what you put into the landfill to sending emails, and even watching funny cat videos, has an impact on the environment.
 Living and working sustainably is about choosing the alternatives that make that impact a positive one.
 This is an opportunity for us to work together to create a sustainable future.

 Your voice matters.
 You can help drive this critical work.
 It’s important that you spread the word about what people are doing to make a difference.
 Tell your colleagues, your housemates, or your family and be part of the change.
 Whether it’s proposing a sustainability project to your company, making an environmental commitment, or volunteering with an environmental nonprofit, there are a million ways to join in.

 At Salesforce, our green team, Earthforce, demonstrates the tangible impact of individual action.
-Earthforce is a group of more than 8,000 passionate employee volunteers dedicated to promoting and celebrating environmental responsibility at Salesforce.
+Earthforce is a group of more than 9,000 passionate employee volunteers dedicated to promoting and celebrating environmental responsibility at Salesforce.
 Earthforce members raise awareness around key issues such as energy conservation and efficiency, recycling and composting, responsible purchasing, low-carbon commuting, and much more.
 They also identify and support the implementation of solutions that help our company operate in a more environmentally sustainable way.
-In FY2019, Earthforce consisted of 40 teams globally, hosted 25+ Earth Day Celebrations and volunteered more than 20,000 hours.
+In FY2020, Earthforce consisted of more than 40 teams globally, hosted 100+ Earth Day Celebrations and volunteered more than 20,000 hours.

 Any organization can benefit from grassroots movements like Earthforce.
 We break down the five steps to creating a green team at any company.

 Earthforce members also play a critical role at our company events.
 At this past year’s Dreamforce, our Green Angel employee volunteers (over 150!), joined us to help attendees recycle and compost during lunch hours.